SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 the linear solver which is used.
 For more information on specifying the linear solver, see
 [the manual page on solver specification](../../features/linear_nonlinear.html).

-The following methods allow for specification of `nlsolve`: the nonlinear solver which is used:

-- `GenericImplicitEuler`
-- `GenericTrapezoid`

 Note that performance overload information (Jacobians etc.) are not used in this mode.
 This can control autodifferentiation of the Jacobian as well.